calebelson/NL-PRISM-Pipeline/README.md

 ## Overview

-The [`src/`](src/) directory contains a pipeline that bridges formal verification and disaster response planning.
-It uses large language models to convert natural language disaster scenarios into formal PRISM models, verifies optimal strategies, and generates human-readable explanations.
+The [`src/`](src/) directory contains a pipeline that improves the user experience of formal verification in disaster response planning using LLMs.
+The system converts natural language disaster scenarios into formal PRISM models, verifies optimal strategies, and generates human-readable explanations.

 **For detailed documentation, setup instructions, and usage examples, see [src/README.md](src/README.md).**

 ## Experimental Data

-The [`data/`](data/) directory contains experimental runs comparing different LLM approaches (ChatGPT, Claude, Gemini, etc.) used in the dissertation.
+The [`data/`](data/) directory contains experimental runs comparing different LLM approaches (ChatGPT, Claude, Gemini, etc.) and output from the pipeline that are used in the dissertation.

 ## Dissertation